Our hike up the mountain takes an hour and a half, our pace is leisurely with frequent stops to enjoy the forest quiet.

 I assume McKenzie intends for us to grill the flank steak, I go inside to find sides, she’s made up three bean salad with beets and onion, there’s Goddess dressing in the refrigerator.
 In the pantry there are cans of baked beans, take out two and dump them in a pot, heat on low.
 Let’s see, any bread?
 No, I know, cornbread.
-Too late for scratch and that’s McKenzie’s thing anyway, I grab a box of Krusteaz, simple to make and pretty tasty.
+Too late for scratch, I grab a box of Krusteaz, simple to make and pretty tasty.
 I get busy, my front line cooks are already busy saving an eagle..

 Elle comes in, “You need help with dinner, what’s what?”

 “I’ll grill the flanks, beans are in the pot on low and Mac has beet and three bean salad in the refrigerator, you have cornbread duty.
 Keep an eye on it, I find it takes less time to cook than the box indicates, stick a knife in it after ten and see if it’s done.”

 I crank up the grill, give it ten for blast furnace hot, the kitchen window opens.
 Lovely hand reaches out with a vodka rocks and a garlic olive resting on the bottom.